 Request the Tax-Free Form

 If you want to save money when you shop in Europe, request the ‘tax-free’ form before you begin the payment process.
 Regardless of the language barrier, most clerks understand the term ‘tax-free’.
-The store clerk will need to complete part of the refund form when you purchase the item(s).
+The store clerk will need to complete part of the VAT refund form when you purchase the item(s).

 Keep the Receipts and Forms Accessible